El Hierro (ESP) – Mindelo (CPV)

 Just like Sal, São Vicente also has a dry climate.
 Rain is scarce and fresh water is primarily produced by desalination plants.
 The neighbouring island of Santo Antão is different.
 Here, the mountains are high enough to “milk” moisture out of the clouds.
 This results in a natural fresh water supply that sustains lush forests, beautiful plants and fertile valleys for agriculture.
 We decide to make a daytrip to see the island and visit the recycled plastic tile factory.
 Since there seems to be no suitable harbour or anchorage for our boat on Santo Antão, we decide to take the ferry.

 “It’s the former Oost-Vlieland that used to cross the Dutch Waddenzee!”
 Ivar exclaims when we board the ferry.
 The old name is still visible.
 It has found a second life here and it’s in reasonably good shape.
 An hour later we arrive at Santo Antão’s ferry port and jump on a minivan that brings us to the top of a mountain range.
 Our hike from there is truly spectacular.
 We’re all alone on the ancient hiking trails that cross steep mountains and provide spectacular views.
 After a few hours the trail descend sharply; we’re approaching a valley.
 Our muscles and knees are clearly no longer used to this type of outdoor challenges.
 They are getting painful.
 After more than five hours of hiking, and via a stunningly beautiful valley with lots of mango and banana trees, we finally reach Azulejos MT, the plastic tile factory.
 On the phone we speak to Dutch / Cape Verdian founder Maria Teresa Segredo, who explains the purpose.
 “I wanted to do something about the plastic pollution on the islands and in the sea, and thought of a product that can be made from plastic waste.
 PET plastic bottles are raw material for tiles, which we can make in different colours.”
 During a tour of the small factory we see the various production stages and learn that more than 10 plastic bottles are needed for the production of one tile.
 The factory is newly opened and recently made its first delivery: to Casa Tambor.
 We sincerely hope this product will be a success and help make Cape Verde cleaner.
+See our “sustainable solution” article and video about building with local and recycled articles here.

 The winds look fair, so we make preparations to move on.
 We check out at the port police and immigration on a Friday, just before they close for the weekend.
 A culinary evening at Casa Tambor serves as our farewell party from our newly found Dutch friends.
 The next morning we finish our preparations.
 We fill up on fuel at the marina and stock our galley with fresh fruit and vegetables.